 Active Learning for Supernova photometric classification

 The idea of this project is to use Active Learning (AL) to deal with the dearth of spectroscopic data that can be used as a training set for supervised statistical learning algorithms.
 We plan to ameliorate this issue by devising an algorithm that could effectively infer spectroscopic properties from photometric data, which is comparatively plentiful.
-The project will be developed within the Large Synoptic Survey Telescope (LSST), which will guarantee the long term impact of its results.
+The project will be developed within the scope of the LSST-DESC collaboration which will guarantee the long term impact of its results.